OCAAlliance/AES70-OCC-sphinx/source/Control Classes/OcaDynamics.rst

     .. cpp:function:: OcaStatus SetDynamicGainCeiling(OcaDB Limit)

-        Sets the value of the DynamicGainCeiling property.
-The return value indicates if the value was successfully set.
+        Value to which the DynamicGainCeiling property shall be set if the method succeeds

         This method has id ``4.22``.